TIBCOSoftware/snappydata/docs/reference/sql_reference/backup/java-sql-connection.md

 !!!
 Note
 		SnappyData provides atomicity and thread safety for row-level operations even in TRANSACTION\_NONE isolation level.

-For more details about transaction isolation, see <a href="../../developers_guide/topics/queries/transactions.html#transactions" class="xref" title="A transaction is a set of one or more SQL statements that make up a logical unit of work that you can commit or roll back, and that will be recovered in the event of a system failure.
-SnappyData&#39;s unique design for distributed transactions allows for linear scaling without compromising atomicity, consistency, isolation, and durability (ACID) properties.">Transactions and Concurrency</a>.
+For more details about transaction isolation, see <mark> TO BE CONFIRMED RowStore link Transactions and Concurrency </mark>.

-<a id="java-sql-connection__section_C205B25369BE4992BC07C59D285AF972"></a>
+<a id="connection-functionality"></a>

 ##Connection Functionality Not Supported